Skip to main content

 • Want faster recovery and earlier results

-Can Ipamorelin and Sermorelin Be Used Together?
+Can Ipamorelin and Sermorelin Be Combined?

 Yes.
 In some cases, providers prescribe both peptides together.